NVIDIA/aistore/README.md

 $ BUCKET=<your bucket name> go test ./tests -v -run=down -numfiles=2
 ```

-The 'go get' command will install the DFC source code and all its versioned dependencies under your configured [$GOPATH](https://golang.org/cmd/go/#hdr-GOPATH_environment_variable).
+The `go get` command will install the DFC source code and all its versioned dependencies under your configured [$GOPATH](https://golang.org/cmd/go/#hdr-GOPATH_environment_variable).

 The `make deploy` command deploys DFC daemons locally (for details, please see [the script](dfc/setup/deploy.sh)).
 If you'd want to enable optional DFC authentication server, execute instead: